sysrel/PROMPT/PROMPT_examples/function_modeling/havocArgs/README.txt

-Example about Function models, havoc args list of function
+Example about Function models, havoc (symbolize) args list of function to simulate unconstraint side effects

 How to run:
 $ ./run.sh foo.bc 2>&1 | tee o.txt